-Ahead of our Industry Takeover All-Dayer, Chantelle Fiddy goes head-to-head with our event supporter, PPL, in an exclusive long-read, packed with essential information for record label owners, performers, managers and creators…
+Ahead of Industry Takeover 2023, we revisit one of our most read features, as Chantelle Fiddy goes head-to-head with our event supporter, PPL, in an exclusive long-read, packed with essential information for record label owners, performers, managers and creators…

 For anyone dabbling in the UK music business, PPL is a name you definitely need to familiarise yourself with.
 Do you self-release your music?
 Have your vocals or instrument-playing ever featured on a single?
 Are you performing your music?
 If you’ve answered yes to any of these, you’re reading the right blog.

 From emerging grassroots artists through to established session musicians and globally renowned stars, PPL ensures revenue flows back to its members (in 2020 alone, PPL collected £225.7million for distribution).
 Committed to working towards a more diverse, equitable and inclusive music landscape, if you’re coming to our Industry Takeover All Dayer event on September 4th, PPL will be there too, curating a selected group of experts to share their knowledge and experience.

 Providing you with advance knowledge to whet your Industry Takeover appetite, this long-read gives invaluable insight into how to become a PPL member and get paid.
 We also look to understand the work of PPL and how the last 18 months have impacted the music industry and the future…

 You have a long-standing working relationship with UD, what makes UD’s work stand out to PPL?